zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 ![](img/chaplin.gif)

-(Charlie Chaplin "Modern Times" 1936)
+(Charlie Chaplin "Modern Times" 1936 movie)

 Car manufacturers have been doing this for decades so they have figured out ways to ensure that each station has as few issues as possible so there is very little disruption.
 As you can imagine work is monotonous, however quality people are needed, so these assembly line workers tend to get paid well (in the UK).